All-Sangha Work Day

 Every Wednesday 7:00 – 8:30 pm. | led by Dharma Teacher Glenn Noblin

 Free (suggested 5.00 donation gratefully accepted) All are invited to the Wednesday night book group.
 We are reading A Heart Full of Peace by Joseph Goldstein.
-This week we will be reading from "Opening to Compassion" to "Clear Sky, Open Mind" (pages 23-46).
+This week we will be reading from "Working with Emotions", page 86, to the end of the book, A Heart Full of Peace, by Joseph Goldstein. .
 We meet in the classroom (upstairs and to the right) from 7:00–8:15 pm.
 We meditate for fifteen minutes, then read a selection from the chapter and discuss it, and conclude with another fifteen minute meditation.
+On Wednesday, April 1 we will start with a new book, The Authentic Life, Zen Wisdom for Living Free from Complacency and Fear, by Ezra Bayda.
 Read more...